nicholaswmin/heapstats/README.md

 ## Gotchas

+A quick word about unit-testing and profiling:

-The purpose of this utility is simple:
+The purpose of this utility is simple.

 It allows you to quickly (i.e "visually") triage a failing unit test and discern false positives from actual leaks.

-...assuming you have a ***very*** good reason to be doing this kind of testing in the first place.
+.. but I'm **not** suggesting you should be doing any kind of profiling.

+In fact I think it's really good way to waste your time.

 ### Avoid profiling in unit tests

-Which is an excellent way to footgun yourself.

-There's nothing fun about continuously stopping what you do just to tend to bitchy, crying and capricious unit tests; the exact opposite of how you want your unit-tests to behave.
+There's nothing fun about continuously stopping what you do just to tend to bitchy, crying and capricious unit tests; the diametrical opposite of how you want your unit-tests to behave.

-The GC used in V8 (and V8 itself) are ongoing research/development projects with a substantial amount of esoteric domain knowledge.

-Their operational semantics change quite often and quite dramatically - what you might have understood about it's method of operation this year can simply be [entirely out-of-date][gc-update] the next year.

-Profiling just implicitly breaks that abstraction layer - without realising it you're prone to unknowingly tie your unit-tests to semantics that are supposed to be hidden from you.

-#### Not a diagnostic tool

-This utility doesn't record anything about the *specifics* of memory allocation.
-it only presents the min / max / average / current of the allocation *amounts*.

-While these are good indicators of a *potential* memory leak,
-they are pretty useless when your aim is to diagnose a root cause.
+It's almost impossible to predict how a modern GC runs - this means you can't write a good (read deterministic) test for it.
+You can try and get clever with it by using tolerances but tolerances have a direct impact on the accuracy of the test itself.

+I wrote this for prototyping Streams which are virtually ticking timebombs that could blow up in your face if you even think about not handling some
+particular and oftentimes bizarre error path.

+I cannot imagine any other use case other than that - but if there is one it's probably best to do this kind of profiling in a more appropriate testing phase, farther down the road.

+Now back to the gotchas:

 ### No cycles, no stats